 - All students choose which language, French or Spanish, they wish to study as a first language before they begin year 7.
 They learn this language for 5 lessons per fortnight in year 7 and 4 lessons per fortnight in year 8.

 - During the spring term of year 7, all students are given taster sessions in French/Spanish, German, Chinese, Latin so that they can choose their second language of study for year 8, which is then learnt alongside the first language in 4 lessons per fortnight.

-- At key stage 3, the learning is focussed on the development of language skills and language learning skills, resourced in part with ‘iLanguages’ modules to ensure challenging, motivating and age appropriate content.
+- At key stage 3, the learning is focussed on the development of language skills and language learning skills.
 Students rapidly learn a series of core language items to enable them to use language productively and creatively, so that they can express their own ideas and opinions and engage in ‘group talk’ and paired conversations.
 Through consistent use of the target language, language learning activities in all four skills and cross curricular content, students are able to develop the confidence to produce a wide range of structures and aspire to develop creative linguistic skills and to provide a solid foundation in preparation for the GCSE course.

 Areas of Study

 Pinyin; basic strokes; Chinese radicals; numbers; greetings; dates; age; telephone numbers; family members; self-introduction; colours; time, daily-routine, nationality; pets; occupations, means of transport.

 First language option: Describing people and animals, spooky tales, telling stories in the past, food and eating out, healthy eating and living, discovering Paris, free time, travel, holidays, past, present and future.

 Second language option: Introductions, describing your family and friends, sport and free time activities, home, local area, school, travel and holidays, customs and festivals.
 Basic grammar and sentence structure, tenses.